VanishaRambhujun/API_Mini_Task/README.md

 * A sales agent who is not registered in the database cannot be assigned to a sales report.
 Sales agents not working for the company can therefore not be added.

 * The input fields with type="month" do not work on browsers like Mozilla Firefox and Safari.
-Therefore I decided to use to type="date" where the user can choose am arbitrary day.
+Therefore I decided to use to type="date" where the user must choose an arbitrary day.